Sebastix/cchs.social/README.md

 ## Theme

-TailwindCSS + Daisy UI using Lofi as the base theme The icons used are from https://heroicons.com/
+TailwindCSS + Daisy UI using Lofi as the base theme (see `web/themes/custom/hix/tailwind.config.js`).
+The icons used are from https://heroicons.com/.

 ## Custom work